Ferrara Cathedral: Exterior

 The original Romanesque design is manifest in the lower part of the western façade.
 It is in white marble, with three cusps and a series of loggias, small arcades and rose windows, statues and numerous bas-reliefs.

 Different from the entirely Romanesque façades of Modena and Parma Cathedrals, the upper parts of that in Ferrara show Gothic forms, already beginning in with the peaked arches comprising the triple round arches of first gallery.

 On the right side is a statue of Alberto d'Este, while on the side is a bronze bust of Pope Clement VIII, over an inscription in memory of his capture of the city.

 In the centre of the façade is a porch, supported by two columns with Atlases seated on lions at the bases.
 It is decorated with a Last Judgement by an unknown master and a loggia with a Madonna and Child (a late Gothic addition).
-The Roamnesque portal is the work of the sculptor Nicholaus, a pupil of Wiligelmus.
+The Romanesque portal is the work of the sculptor Nicholaus, a pupil of Wiligelmus.
 The lunette shows Saint George, patron saint of Ferrara, slaying the dragon; scenes from the Life of Christ appear on the lintel.
 The persons are disproportioned, as typical in Romanesque style.
 The jambs framing the entrance are embellished with figures depicting the Annunciation and the four prophets who foretold the coming of Christ.
 According to a now-destroyed inscription, Nicholaus was responsible for the design of the original building.
 The two side portals on the west front are also his work.

 A second portal by Nicholaus with additions by Benedetto Antelami was present on the south side, but it was demolished during the 18th-century restorations.
 Some of the sculptures which decorated it are now on the piazza in front of the building (the supporting griffins), in the narthex and in the Cathedral Museum.
 The portal was used by pilgrims on their way to Rome.
 Also on the southern side is the unfinished Renaissance bell tower, in white and pink marble, attributed to Leon Battista Alberti and built in 1451–1493.
 The apse, in brickwork, has arches and marble capitals, and was designed by the Ferrarese architect Biagio Rossetti.

 The Loggia above the main entrance is perfect Gothic architecture from mid 13th century.
 The attic above the loggia is obviously of the same time, but in forms of Proto-Renaissance.
 Also the reliefs are Gothic, show advanced well proportioned persons, naturalist and partly vivid sculpturing.

 The lower galleries on the west façade and on the south side of the building combine Romanesque and Gothic elements.
 Here this may be called early Gothic, but in Italian Gothic, round arches never totally disappeared.